PhyloAlps/Metadata/README.md

 ## Some information about ENA submission

-Documentation for programatic access can be found at the following place:
+Documentation for programmatic access can be found at the following place:

 https://ena-docs.readthedocs.io/en/latest/submit/general-guide/programmatic.html

-## Samples attributes have to to follow checklists
+### Samples attributes have to to follow checklists

 https://www.ebi.ac.uk/ena/browser/checklists